 This is a post from the Gut Critters blog that ended November 18, 2016.
 Ray Medina gave permission for his material to be copied as long as it was attributed to him and not used for commercial purposes. – kiraonysko

 What Are Prebiotics And Why You Should Care.
 Video: Prebiotics vs. Probiotics: What are the differences?
 Video: Prebiotics: Tending Our Inner Garden.
 Mucilaginous Fiber: The Good, the Bad, and the Gooey ~ The Paleo Mom.
 You might not know what mucilage is just by the name, but chances are, you’ve seen it in action!

 In people with SIBO, most prebiotics will ferment and create more gas that will cause your symptoms to worsen.
+Inulin is a group of natural polysaccharides.
+Remember the link that I mentioned between prebiotics and SIBO?
+Most people with SIBO go on an anti-FODMAP diet to help eliminate the excess bacteria they have in their small intestine.
 Harmful or Harmless: Xanthan Gum.
+In vitro fermentation of gum acacia – impact on the faecal microbiota: International Journal of Food Sciences and Nutrition: Vol 0, No 0.
 Inulin-Type Prebiotics - A Review: Part 1.
 Inulin-Type Prebiotics - A Review: Part 2.